 Small businesses and primary producers from NSW impacted by flood waters can apply for loans and transport subsidies through the Rural Assistance Authority’s Natural Disaster Relief Schemes .
 You can call the Authority for further information on 1800 678 593.

-If you’re an affected small businesses or primary producer in WA, help is available through an Interest Rate Subsidy (IRS) administered by the Fire & Emergency Services Authority (FESA).
-To apply, visit the Western Australia Natural Disaster Relief and Recovery Arrangements (WANDRRA) website.
-For further information, call FESA on (08) 9323 9552.
+If you’re an affected small businesses or primary producer in WA, help is available through an Interest Rate Subsidy (IRS) administered by the Department of Fire & Emergency Services (DFES).
+Find information on the Western Australia Natural Disaster Relief and Recovery Arrangements (WANDRRA) on the DFES website.

 In addition to state initiatives, the Disaster Assist website provides information on the Natural Disaster Relief and Recovery Arrangements (NDRRA) and the Australian Government Disaster Recovery Payment (AGDRP) for eligible people in disaster-declared areas of Qld, NSW, VIC, SA and WA.